-Contractions are the rhythmic tightening then relaxation of the womb muscle fibres.
-Our wombs prepare for birth throughout pregnancy with Braxton Hicks practice contractions (whether we notice them or not).
+Simply the co-ordinated movement of the muscle fibres within the womb.
+The uterus prepares for birth throughout pregnancy with Braxton Hicks practice contractions (whether we consciously notice them or not).

-The middle layer of your womb is pure muscle, and if all is well, it's strong enough to birth your baby all by itself, even in a coma.
-A contraction is just a muscular movement lasting about 45 - 90 seconds, triggered by pulses of oxytocin.
+The middle layer of the womb is pure muscle; if all is well, it is strong enough to birth your baby all by itself, even in a coma.
+A contraction is just a muscular movement lasting about 45 - 90 seconds, triggered by pulses of the birth hormone oxytocin.

 Oxytocin is released deep in the mid-brain when you feel safe, secure, warm and loved - these conditions are required for birth to begin and progress effectively.

-Oxytocin also 1) increases prostaglandin hormone production: to soften, thin and release the circular muscles of the lower uterine segment, including your cervix - the neck of the womb (aka 'effacement'):
+Oxytocin also 1) increases prostaglandin hormone production: to soften, thin and release the circular muscle fibres of the lower uterine segment, including the cervix - the neck of the womb (aka 'effacement'):

-2) Over the course of the birth journey, oxytotocin gradually causes your body to flood with beta-endorphins: to increase comfort and help you 'zone out'.
+2) Over the course of the birth journey, oxytocin gradually causes your body to flood with beta-endorphins: to increase comfort and help you 'zone out'.

-When your baby is ready, you'll notice perhaps irregular, becoming more regular 'lifting up' contractions, where the muscle fibres pull upwards and gather the top of the womb: this can be described as 'tightenings', 'rushes', 'waves' and 'surges' that come every few minutes, with complete relaxation of the muscle fibres inbetween.
+When your baby is ready, you'll notice perhaps irregular, becoming more regular 'lifting up' contractions, where the muscle fibres pull upwards and gather the top of the womb: this can be described as 'tightenings', 'rushes', 'waves' and 'surges' that come every few minutes, with complete relaxation inbetween.

-Each subsequent 'lifting up' contraction causes more muscle fibre to be retained / built up at the top of the womb (the fundus).
-The reduction in volume inches your baby down and rotates them through your pelvis into a good position for birth, whilst pressing against your softening, thinning, progressively opening cervix...
+Each subsequent 'lifting up' contraction causes more and more muscle fibres to be retained and build up at the top of the womb (the fundus).
+The subsequent reduction in volume inches your baby down and rotates them through your pelvis (with the support of a strong pelvic floor).
+A baby who is optimally positioned also presses against the softening, thinning, progressively opening cervix...

-When the fundus is nice and thick, and your baby has decended deep within your pelvis, adrenaline is suddenly released (aka 'transition') read my transition article, including experiences from hypnobirthers.
+When the fundus is nice and bulky, and your baby has decended deep within the pelvis, adrenaline is suddenly released (aka 'transition') (read my transition article including experiences from hypnobirthers).